YashAnand1/IMS-Document/README.md

 Once the Inventory-Spreadsheet and Custom-Commands have been made, the `ims-client` executable should be run for getting started with managing inventories.
 Provided below are explanations of the steps required to use IMS-Client for Managing Inventories.

 **1. Logging In**
-After the `ims-client` executable has been started, the user would be required to login.
-Login with User `admin` with Password `admin`, that is created when this application has been run for the first time.
+After the `ims-client` applicaton has started, the user would be required to login.
+This can be done by entering User as `admin` with Password `admin`.
+These credentials are permanently created when this application has been run for the first time.

 <div align="center">